Cepher-Bible/Kjv-Style-Covenant-Just/README.md

 QUESTIONS or Donate to the Project: CepherHakamBible@outlook.com

-## If this is Accuser's (Satan's) Tool, then we use it to UNITE and slow the DIVISONS of the Body of Christ!
+## If this is Accuser's (Satan's) Tool, then we use it to UNITE and slow the DIVISONS within the Body of Christ!
 ## May it let us spend less time thinking and more time doing, 💕 Hearts and 🙌 Hands ✝️🕊🙏.

 May the covenant-justice of God be revealed, and His victory proclamation resound.